info@hwscenter.com

 1. Neuropeptides:One major factor is the activation of the trigeminal nerve, which releases pain-related neuropeptides like CGRP (calcitonin gene-related peptide).
 This release triggers inflammation and pain in the brain’s blood vessels.

 3. Serotonin Imbalance:Estrogen influences serotonin levels, a neurotransmitter associated with mood and pain regulation.
-A drop in serotonin levels may be a contributing factor in migraine development
+A drop in serotonin levels may be a contributing factor in migraine treatment development

 Menstrual Migraines: